tinesoft/generator-ngx-library/README.md

 `gulp test:watch-no-cc` | Same as `gulp test:watch` but files do not get instrumented for code coverage (useful for debugging)
 `gulp test:demo`       | Launches demo application tests(same as running `ng test` from `demo/`). **Be sure you installed demo dependencies before** by running `yarn &#124; npm install` inside `demo/`
 `gulp serve:demo`       | Launches demo application (same as running `ng serve` from `demo/`). **Be sure you installed demo dependencies before** by running `yarn &#124; npm install` inside `demo/`
+`gulp serve:doc`       | Serves the generated compodoc documentation (from `dist/doc` folder) at https://localhost:8080. **This task is only available if you chose to use compodoc during generator setup**

+> **Note About compodoc and demo application** :
+>
+> compodoc documentation is only available if you chose to use compodoc during generator setup.
+>
+> When serving demo app (via `gulp serve:demo`), in order to access documenation files (which are available at URL `/doc/`),
+> be sure to also serve compodoc's generated documentation files (via `gulp serve:doc`).
+>
+> In development, the url `/doc/` is proxied to redirect to that locally running server for compodoc files (at https://localhost:8080)
+>
+> In production, the generated documentations files are deployed along with the demo application and are available at same url (`/doc/`) from root `index.html`
+>

 # Versioning